vkuikka/doom-nukem/README.md

 ## Frameworks

-* SDL2 for drawing pixels on screen.
+* SDL2 for input and window.
-* SDL2_ttf for text rendering.
+* SDL2_ttf for text rasterization.
-* SDL2_mixer for sound/music.
+* SDL2_mixer for audio.

 ## Constraints